 - Do something nice for someone else – aim to do at least one nice thing for someone else every day.
 It doesn’t matter how big or small the act is, but it’ll boost your mood and make a big difference to that person’s day.
 It could be making someone a cup of tea, doing the washing up or simply telling a family member they look nice.
 A kind word goes a long way!
 Perhaps even forward this list on to someone you think needs it.

 - Spend time with others – whether that’s in person (if you live with them) or via video or phone call, socialising does wonders for improving our mood.
 Play a game, do an exercise video together or simply sit and chat.
 We’re so fortunate to live in a time where we can still connect with friends and family even if we’re not physically allowed to see them.

 - Make a short daily priority list – take each day as it comes and try not to think too far ahead.
 If you’re the kind of person who likes to get a million things done in a day, try and keep your list under five things.
 Particularly if you have children, to-do lists are even harder to accomplish.
 Be kind to yourself – you’ll feel much better if you tick everything off a short list than you would if you only ticked a few things off a longer list.

 - Get outside and exercise – fresh air and exercise is well proven to improve mood, so even if you only get out for a short walk every day, it will do wonders for your mental wellbeing.
 However, if for some reason you can’t get out, there’s a multitude of exercise videos online that you could follow – everything from aerobics to handstands or even ballet.

 It’s OK to sometimes feel sad, there’s nothing wrong with that – just do what works for you.
 However, try not to allow feelings of guilt to take over your mind – everyone’s capability and capacity is different.
-If you’re able to do one small positive thing for your mental wellbeing each day, you’re doing amazingly.
+If you’re able to do one small positive thing for your mental wellbeing each day, you’re doing brilliantly.